Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Method

 \cutsubsectionup

-\subsection{Isoflop profiles}
+\subsection{IsoFLOP profiles}

-\cutsubsectiondown By constructing Isoflop profiles~\cite{hoffmann2022training} given a target FLOPs budget, we can estimate the optimal tokens and optimal model size.
-To achieve the goal, we first vary the model size for a fixed set of four different training FLOPs budget (ranging from $4.5 \times 10^{18}$ to $7 \times 10^{19}$).
-For each base Transformer model architecture described in Table~\ref{tab:tfm_model_arch}, we construct six additional Isoflop variants by perturbing model depth and width, while keeping the budgeted training FLOPs the same across Isoflop variants (see Table~\ref{tab:isoflop_variants} for details).
-This results in $28$ (= $4 \times 7$) different training runs in total.
+\cutsubsectiondown By constructing IsoFLOP profiles~\cite{hoffmann2022training} given a target FLOPs budget, we can estimate the optimal tokens and optimal model size.
+To achieve the goal, we first vary the model size for a fixed set of five different training FLOPs budget.
+For each base Transformer model architecture described in Table~\ref{tab:tfm_model_arch}, we construct six additional IsoFLOP variants by perturbing model depth and width, while keeping the budgeted training FLOPs the same across IsoFLOP variants (see Table~\ref{tab:isoflop_variants} for details).
+This results in $35$ (= $5 \times 7$) different training runs per resolution (105 runs total).
+Although smaller in absolute scale than language modeling studies~\cite{hoffmann2022training}, this concentrated run density ensures identification of compute-optimal minima within our tested FLOPs regime.

-Following \cite{hoffmann2022training}, we fit a parabola to each Isoflop curve to estimate the model size that leads to the minimum loss, and then a power law between FLOPs and compute-optimal Transformer model size $N_\text{opt} \propto C^a$ and number of training tokens $D_\text{opt} \propto C^b$, respectively.
+Following \cite{hoffmann2022training}, we fit a parabola to each IsoFLOPs curve to estimate the model size that leads to the minimum loss, and then a power law between FLOPs and compute-optimal Transformer model size $N_\text{opt} \propto C^a$ and number of training tokens $D_\text{opt} \propto C^b$, respectively.
 See figure~\ref{fig:scaling_prediction_32x32} for the results.

 \textbf{Different tasks.} To further answer the question ``do the scaling trends derived from the simple next-pixel prediction loss align with the scaling behavior of downstream tasks such as classification and image completion?'', we repeat the study with a different measure including linear probing accuracy for classification and image completion-based Fréchet Distance.